This page is for associations that want to dissolve voluntarily.

 Step 3.
 Once 28 days have passed from publication of the notice, your association may transfer all of the surplus assets.

-completion of transfer of property of an association form DOCX (31.4 KB)
+Completion of transfer of property of an association form PDF (20.0 KB)

-completion of transfer of property of an association form PDF (20.0 KB)
+Completion of transfer of property of an association form DOCX (31.4 KB)

 Prohibiting a transfer

-The following people may apply to the Supreme Court for an order to prohibit an association from transferring its real or property assets, as either of the following:
+The following people may apply to the Supreme Court for an order to prohibit an association from transferring its real or property assets:

 - a member of the association who did not vote in favour of the resolution to dissolve the association